top of page

 Daily Living Skills Program

 What does it take to be an independent and self-sufficient person?
 Self-reliance is not just the ability to independently execute daily living tasks, it's also the ability self-advocate, self-monitor, make choices (live with the outcomes), and contribute to the community in a positive way.
-Our Daily Living Skills program includes instruction which includes use of functional academics, and hands-on learning experiences like: cooking, baking, budgeting, building and measurement, community involvement and volunteerism.
+Our Daily Living Skills program includes instruction which includes use of functional academics, and hands-on learning experiences like: cooking, baking, budgeting, building and measurement, community involvement.

 bottom of page